Nuitka/Nuitka-website/doc/posts/nuitka-release-08.rst

    default.
 Fixed in 0.7.3 already.
 Later ``http.cookiejar`` was added too.

--  Standalone: Do not compress MSVC runtime library when using ``upx`` plugin, that is not going to work.
+-  Standalone: Do not compress MSVC run time library when using ``upx`` plugin, that is not going to work.
 Fixed in 0.7.4 already.

 -  Standalone: Fix, on Windows more files should be included for TkInter